GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ### tvOS&nbsp;&mdash;&nbsp;Install COMMON Options
-If your agency uses tvOS and you would like help with installing COMMON, please email us at fpki@gsa.gov.
+If you would like to install COMMON on tvOS government-furnished equipment, email us at fpki@gsa.gov.

 ## Frequently Asked Questions